 - Change the dressing every other day or when necessary and replace it with a new sterile bandage

-- NO lotions, ointments or creams should be applied over or around the incision area until you have your 6 week follow-up appointment with your surgeon
+- NO lotions, ointments or creams should be applied over or around the incision area until you have your six week follow-up appointment with your surgeon

-- NO baths, pools or hot-tubs for 6 weeks
+- NO baths, pools or hot tubs for six weeks

-- If you have an incision with staples, they will be removed 2 weeks after surgery by either your family doctor or your surgeon
+- If you have an incision with staples, they will be removed two weeks after surgery by either your family doctor or your surgeon

 Prevention of Swelling

 To minimize swelling, apply ice to your hip or knee before and/or after doing your exercises.
-It is also a good idea to apply ice to your hip or knee between exercise sessions for the first 1-2 weeks you are home.
+It is also a good idea to apply ice to your hip or knee between exercise sessions for the first one to two weeks you are home.
 Elevating your leg slightly when lying down will also help with reducing swelling.

 It is not uncommon for patients to have swelling in the leg for several months after surgery.
 If you have questions about swelling, please consult with your physiotherapist or surgeon.